Explore the many ways to enhance your undergraduate experience:

 - Supplemental Studies: Learn about special programs through the School of Public Health, the Graham Sustainability Institute, and the Ford School of Public Policy.

-- Minor in Business for non-Ross Students: Information on the Minor in Business available for UM-Ann Arbor students enrolled in schools that have approved the minor for their students.
+- Business Minor for non-Ross Students: Information on the Minor in Business available for UM-Ann Arbor students enrolled in schools that have approved the minor for their students.

 - Dual Degrees for BBA Students: BBA dual degree programs, planning tools, application documents, and advising for dual degree students